Major indexes regain lost ground; GameStop, AMC swing wildly

-Stocks were moving sharply higher Thursday morning, a day after sinking to their worst loss since October.
+NEW YORK (AP) — Stocks were moving sharply higher Thursday afternoon, a day after sinking to their worst loss since October.

 Investors continued to closely watch the wild swings in GameStop, AMC and several other stocks which have become targets for hordes of online investors who have sent them skyrocketing in recent days, taking on big hedge funds who have bet they will fall.